esainty/chinese-srs-api/README.md

 }
 ```

-For a complete API reference, see graphql/types/*
+For a complete API reference, see graphql/types/* or check out the GraphQL playground over at http://3.24.134.100:4000/